Rakeela/dragora-notes/CHEM131.md

 (Commentary:  My neck is weakening.
 I need potassium.
 Or for the class to end.
 I'm impatient for that.
 Is this really going to last another 40 minutes?
 There is not 40 minutes of content left!)

+(Commentary:  Having already mistaught the classroom, I think the teacher has decided to use what's in the book rather than what's in her slides.
+I'm not sure at all though.
+I think I prefer the rule in the book...
+I foresee a missed test question in my future.)

 ---
 Back to [[college-notes]]